-Assessor instructions: Students must list and briefly describe the four (4) communication styles.
+Students must list and briefly describe the four (4) communication styles.
+The student's response must reflect the sample answer below.

-Styles of communication Receive communication Respond to communication Dominant Like communication that is direct and to the point There responses are also direct and to point they may come across as demanding as they are result focussed.
-Intuitive They don't like details they enjoy the 'big picture ' discussion.
-They are passionate and enthusiastic in there responses but can miss minor details when responding.
-Steady Connection is important to them so they prefer to build rapport before communicating and discussing work.
-Once they have made connections and build rapport they show interest and are good with there responses.
-Conscientious They are logical thinkers and like details, logoc and facts.
+Question 3 Styles of communication Receive communication Respond to communication Dominant Like communication that is direct and to the point Their responses are also direct and to the point.
+They may come across as demanding as they are result-focused.
+Intuitive They don't like details, and they enjoy the 'big picture 'discussion.
+They are passionate and enthusiastic in their responses but can miss minor details when responding.
+Steady Connection is important to them, so they prefer to build rapport before communicating and discussing work.
+Once they have made connections and built rapport, they show interest and are good with their responses.
+Conscientious They are logical thinkers who like details, logic, and facts.
 They are very organised and like communication that includes logic and facts.
 They prefer to be given time to respond to a situation.